LaunchCodeEducation/lchs/src/chapters/more-flask/page-navigation.rst

 A List of Links
 ---------------

-Let's start with a basic, unordered list.
-Each item will be a link that leads to one of the pages in our website.
+Let's start with a basic, unordered list of links.
+Each item will lead to one of the pages in our website.
 For now, we will keep the design simple.
 We can make it look nice after we get the navigation working.

 Since we want the list to appear on every page, we will add it to the base template.